jacksondavidprice-ui/Legate-Legionary_Prompts/README.md

 Just create a new agent with the legionary prompt.
 It will:
 1. Auto-detect its number from existing folders
 2. Bootstrap itself
-3. Register and start watching
+3. Start watching for tasks

 ---